sauravghosal/HostileArch/README.md

 To run the back end for our program, go into the root directory and type into your command line the following:

     python app.py
 Make sure you have all the required python modules installed.
-You can use pip to install there if you haven't already.
+You can use pip to install to install them if you haven't already.

 For the front end, go onto your command line and into the hostile-arch-app nested folders and type